GREAT RIVER ROAD - driving North East Victoria and the Southern Riverina

 Towong is the western gateway to the Kosciusko National Park.

 From Towong the Murray Valley Highway takes you to Corryong, the heart of The Man from Snowy River country.

-The Murray River Road is sealed for its entire length, does become narrow in parts, and is caravan friendly.
+The Great River Road is sealed for its entire length, does become narrow in parts, and is caravan friendly.